 The Department also provided a breakdown of the composition of those resettled to the US from Nauru, and the outcomes of assessments by the US so far.
 Of significant interest is the statistical breakdown of outcomes by country of origin, which showed a very high rate of rejections of Iranians (70), although there had been 15 Iranians accepted for resettlement.

 By far the largest number of people sent to Nauru or PNG are from Iran.
 The second-largest group of people are stateless.
 There are also significant numbers of people from Afghanistan, Pakistan, and Iraq.
 The first graph shows the nationality of all people sent for offshore processing, between 19 July 2013 and 27 February 2017.

 This holds broadly true for each location, although there are some variations.
 For example, there are many more people from Sri Lanka and stateless people on Nauru.
-These graphs show the nationalities of people still in Nauru or PNG, as at 23 October 2017.
+These graphs show the nationalities of people still in Nauru and in PNG, as at 21 May 2018.